mpdf/mpdf.github.io/what-else-can-i-do/forms.md

 It is therefore recommend that you either use mPDF('c') and decode html POST from PDFDocEncoding, or use XFDF.

-The default HTML submit method is POST;&nbsp; GET only seems to work from a PDF document opened in a standalone Reader (not in the browser).
+The default HTML submit method is POST;  GET only seems to work from a PDF document opened in a standalone Reader (not in the browser).

-You can specify a mailto address as a URI e.g. <code>action="mailto:email@address"</code> but you may find that it is blocked by the user's computer if using the HTML format.
+You can specify a mailto address as a URI e.g. `action="mailto:email@address"` but you may find that it is blocked by the user's computer if using the HTML format.

 ## Radio buttons